-Drafts, Deadlines, and Late Work:
+Faculty: Faculty of A Course ID: KAaA/ COMPb/15 rik University in Košice

+Course ID: KAaA/ COMPb/15 Arts

+COMPb/15

+Course name: Language Skills - Composition

+Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): Idy period: 28

+Number of ECTS cr edits: 3

+Recommended seme ester/trimester of the course: 3., 5.

+Course level: I.

+Prerequisities:

-Throughout the course, I will encourage you to write multiple drafts of each paper.
-Writing multiple drafts will improve your writing and take some of the stress out of the final deadline.
-Ideally, you will have a first draft well before the deadline, so you should always be able to get something in on time.
-If a paper or draft is late, you may email it to me anytime, but I will reduce the grade by one letter per day.
-Hard copies are due in class on the day of the deadline.
-If you cannot attend class on a due date, the paper must be emailed before the start of the class.
-The final paper can be sent as an attachment or handed in during tutorials.
-You must complete all of the assignments in order to pass.
-AI generated material will not be accepted.
+up in class.
+Covid w need a doctor's note.
+Drafts, Deadlines, an Throughout the cours drafts will improve y will have a first draft time.
+If a paper or dra letter per day.
+Hard co a due date, the paper an attachment or han pass.
+AI generated m Continuous Assessme You will write two se, I will encourage you to write multiple drafts of each paper.
+Writing multiple your writing and take some of the stress out of the final deadline.
+Ideally, you well before the deadline, so you should always be able to get something in or aft is late, you may email it to me anytime, but I will reduce the grade by one opies are due in class on the day of the deadline.
+If you cannot attend class of must be emailed before the start of the class.
+The final paper can be sent as ided in during tutorials.
+You must complete all of the assignments in order to laterial will not be accepted.